USEPA/emf/EMF/deploy/doc/guides/cost/ch3_control_measure_manager.md

 [equations_tab_of_edit_control_measure_window]: images/Equations_Tab_of_Edit_Control_Measure_Window.png
 **Figure 3-21.
 Edit Control Measure Equation Window**

 **Step 4-13: Remove Control Measure Equation Data.** To remove all of the equation information, click the `Remove` button.
-You will see a dialog that says "Are you sure you want to remove the equation information"?
+You will see a dialog that says "Are you sure you want to remove the equation information?".
 To demonstrate how removing and resetting equation information works, click `Yes` to remove the equation information.
 All of the equation information will be removed from the `Equations` tab.

 **Step 4-14: Add Control Measure Equation Data.**  To add equation information to a measure, click the `Add` button on the `Equations` tab.
 You will see a Select Equation Type dialog.
 Click the pull-down menu to see the available types of equations and select the desired equation type.
 For this exercise, select **Type 1 - EGU** and click `OK`.
 You will see that there are eight variables for this equation type.
 Note that the variables differ somewhat from the variables for the Type 13 equation shown in [Figure 3-21](#equations_tab_of_edit_control_measure_window), and that the Type 1 equation is for NO<sub>x</sub> controls.

-Details on the types of cost equations and their variables are given in the [Documentation of Cost Equations in EPA's Control Strategy Tool (CoST)](https://www3.epa.gov/ttn/ecas/docs/CoST_Equations_Document_2016_03_15.pdf).
+Details on the types of cost equations and their variables are given in the [Documentation of Cost Equations in the EPA's Control Strategy Tool (CoST)](https://www3.epa.gov/ttn/ecas/docs/CoST_Equations_Document_2016_03_15.pdf).

-For this exercise, click the `Remove` button again `Yes` to confirm removal of the equation information.
+For this exercise, click the `Remove` button again and click `Yes` to confirm removal of the equation information.
 Click the `Add` button on the `Equations` tab and select **Type 13 - ICI Boiler Cost Equations**.
 Next, fill in the values for the variables as they are shown in [Figure 3-21](#equations_tab_of_edit_control_measure_window) by double clicking on the field corresponding to each value and then entering the appropriate information.

 *Note: You can enter cost equations in terms of only one pollutant, even if the measure reduces emissions for multiple pollutants.*